Sarah Sanders admitted she had no evidence for claims about FBI agents, Comey

 Breaking News Emails

-On May 10, 2017, then-White House deputy press secretary Sarah Sanders told reporters that "countless" FBI agents had told the White House they had lost confidence in James Comey, who had been fired as FBI director the day before by President Donald Trump.
+On May 10, 2017, Sarah Sanders, then the White House deputy press secretary, told reporters that "countless" FBI agents had told the White House that they had lost confidence in James Comey, who had been fired as FBI director the day before by President Donald Trump.

-But special counsel Robert Mueller's report, released Thursday, shows that she simply made that up.
+But special counsel Robert Mueller's report, released Thursday, says that she simply made the assertion up.

-The report says Sanders, since promoted to White House press secretary, told investigators she had no evidence to make that claim.
+The report says Sanders, since promoted to press secretary, told investigators she had no evidence to make that claim.

-Sanders, who was interviewed by Mueller’s team as part of its investigation into Russian interference in the 2016 election, said that the claim was a “slip of the tongue.”
-Sanders made the comment at a press conference one day after President Donald Trump fired Comey.
+Sanders, who was interviewed by Mueller’s team as part of its investigation into Russian interference in the 2016 election, said the claim was a “slip of the tongue.”

 Sanders did not immediately respond to a request for comment.